How Polaris innovates 80% faster on Spigit

 The report highlights five “performance clusters” that businesses should focus on: integrity, engagement, products and services, purpose, and operations.
 Of these, data suggests that the best opportunities for brands to build trust in their business innovation efforts exist at the intersection of integrity and engagement.

 How can your business take advantage and demonstrate trustworthiness?
-Based on the findings, companies that perform well in these areas typically:
+Based on companies that perform well in these areas typically:

 The Secret Sauce for Successful Business Innovation